Plants vs. Zombies

 Why Parents Might Like It

-It offers a accessible entry point into the tower defense genre without excessive difficulty or graphic content.
+It offers a lighthearted, accessible entry point into the strategy genre that focuses on humor rather than realistic conflict.

 Positives & Learning